 I walk you through a detailed process for organizing reference files here.
 In the meantime, here’s a brief synopsis of what this week is all about.

 In addition to simply decluttering your files, your mission this week is to take a good hard look at your file structure (i.e., the categories you are using to organize the files) to see if some tweaking might be in order.
 How much tweaking you’ll need to do will depend on the last time you went through your files.
 If t’s been more than a couple of years, you might just find that it’s time to start from scratch.

 For the papers you decide to purge, you’ll need to determine what can safely be recycled and what should be shredded.
-I’ve put together a printable What Do You Need To Shred guide to help you through that process.
+I’ve put together a printable What You Need To Shred Guide to help you through that process.

 Then comes the fun part…putting Humpty Dumpty back together again!
 File away only those papers that have been sorted into the KEEP pile into their proper file home.

 Most of our household reference papers are scanned and kept in electronic format.
 For the small portion of paper reference files that we do keep (insurance papers, original legal documents, some vital documents and incoming tax documents), I use the Freedom Filer system to organize them.
-Check out this post to hear my rant about why Freedom Filer rocks.
+Check out this post to learn all the reasons why Freedom Filer rocks.